rust-lang/rust/src/doc/guide-lifetimes.md

 Suppose we wanted to write a procedure that computed the distance between any two points, no matter where they were stored.
-One option is to define a function that takes two arguments of type `Point`—that is, it takes the points __by value__.
+One option is to define a function that takes two arguments of type `Point`—that is, it takes the points by value.
-But if we define it this way, calling the function will cause the points __to be copied__.
+But if we define it this way, calling the function will cause the points to be copied.
 For points, this is probably not so bad, but often copies are expensive.
-Worse, if the data type contains mutable fields, copying can change the semantics of your program in unexpected ways.
-So we'd like to define a function that takes the points just as a __reference__/__borrowed pointer__.
+So we'd like to define a function that takes the points just as a reference.

 ~~~
 # struct Point {x: f64, y: f64}